George Washington Memorial Building

-The George Washington Memorial Building or George Washington Victory Memorial Building was a national building project supported by the George Washington Memorial Association which started in 1897 with a building project designed in 1914.
+The George Washington Memorial Building or George Washington Victory Memorial Building was a national building project supported by the George Washington Memorial Association, which started in 1897 with a building project designed in 1914.
 The goal was to build a National University in the memory of George Washington as envisioned by him in his will.
 It was originally supported by Congress and personalities and U.S. presidents but failed due to a lack of funds.
 The donations gathered over the years were passed on to the George Washington University.

 History

 George Washington's last will and testament

-On 9 July 1799, in Mount Vernon, George Washington wrote his last will and testament.
-In it, it is mentioned the following:
+On July 9, 1799, in Mount Vernon, George Washington wrote his last will and testament.
+In it is mentioned the following:

 That as it has always been a source of serious regret with me, to see the youth of these United States sent to foreign Countries for the purpose of Education, often before their minds were formed, or they had imbibed any adequate ideas of the happiness of their own; contracting, too frequently, not only habits of dissipation & extravagence, but principles unfriendly to Republican Government and to the true & genuine liberties of Mankind; which, thereafter are rarely overcome.